samtron1412/docs/it-term.md

   underlie the acquisition, representation, processing, storage, communication of, and access to information.

-# Computer engineering
+# Computer Engineering

 Computer engineering is a discipline that integrates several fields of electrical engineering and computer science required to develop computer hardware and software.
 - A little focus on hardware

-# Computer Software engineering
+# Computer Software Engineering

 Software engineering is the application of engineering to the development of software in a systematic method.